JonasReich/OpenUnrealConventions/C++/Naming.md

 # C++ Naming Conventions

+## File Names

+- All files have the name of the namespace or main type without type prefix (e.g. ``Actor.h`` for AActor)
+- All cpp files must have a header file with the same name and path relative to the module directory or public/private folder
+    - Only exception: Test files and automation specs
+- All tests are contained in a cpp file ending in Tests, e.g. ``ActorTests.cpp``
+    - Tests may have a header file to declare types that are only required for the tests in the cpp file, but this should be rarely needed and avoided
+- Automation specs are defined in files that use the name of the type that is used as a base and end in ``.spec.cpp``, e.g. ``Actor.spec.cpp``

 ## Capitalization

 - All names of all types, fields and functions use PascalCase with 2 exceptions: